Dynamics of Unitary Operators: CMV Matrices

-as can be checked readily using the update rule \eqref{e.updaterule1}--\eqref{e.updaterule2}, which gives rise to the unitary operator $U$; compare \cite[Section~4]{CGMV}.\footnote{Note that we follow the conventions of \cite{CGMV} here.
+as can be checked readily using the update rule \eqref{e.updaterule1}--\eqref{e.updaterule2}; compare \cite[Section~4]{CGMV}.\footnote{Note that we follow the conventions of \cite{CGMV} here.
 One could argue that the correct matrix to consider is the transpose of $U$ in \eqref{e.umatrixrep}.
 To conform with \cite{CGMV} and subsequent papers, we will consider the matrix $U$ as given above in what follows.
 In the Fibonacci example we discuss below, this does not make a difference since the matrix entries will be real and hence the transpose of $U$ is the inverse of $U$.
 Since our argument is based on spectral continuity of $U$, and the spectral continuity properties of $U$ and $U^{-1}$ are the same, the final result does not depend on the choice one makes at this juncture.}

 Recall that an extended CMV matrix corresponding to Verblunsky coefficients $\{ \alpha_n \}_{n \in \Z}$ has the form

 In particular, if all Verblunsky coefficients with odd index vanish, the matrix becomes (recall that $\rho_n = (1-|\alpha_n|^2)^{1/2}$)